MahStudio/Denna/README.md

 ## Contributing

 Denna looks for new maintainers and contributors.
 The key feature that we need for next update is sync and the features that are into the design.
-As Denna is an opensource project, all kind of contributions are welcome.
+As Denna is an open source project, all kind of contributions are welcome.

 > **Note:** This project needs new maintainers and supporters